yagosys/fortinet_alibaba/securehub_ack/README.md

 fgtlicense="./FGVMULTM22000750.lic" //fortigate license, place in the same directory with terraform script. fortiadcpublicip_bandwidth_out="5"  //this is for fortiadc public ip, if not required, use "0".

-change the region to your own region, place both fortigate and fortiadc license to the deployment folder and change the license file name. select right zone_id for CEN attachment, you can go to alibaba console to check the proper zone_id. different region has different zone_id

-2. modify provider.tf to use your own profile on alibaba cloud account.
 3. deployment
 terraform apply

-after deployment

-in this version, fortiadc cloud init does not work. so you have to upload license to fortiadc and configure fortiadc, please reference user guide for how to config..

-fortiadc_config.conf  file is just placehold for future , it will not be loaded by cloud-init you can either go to fortiadc GUI to upload license for use cli to update license.

-the license file has been uploaded to tftp server  192.168.12.60 (you client machine) already.

-FortiADC-ALI # execute vm license tftp FADLICENSE.lic 192.168.12.60

 after deployment, it shall output below information.